lodgeit-labs/accounts-assessor/README.md

 * livestock (standalone)
 * division 7A loan calculator

-We use it at http://www.nobleaccounting.com.auto automate reporting and auditing tasks.

-, along with a proprietary (but free) frontend in the form of a Microsoft Excel plugin,

 ## investment calculator
 The most complex endpoint is the investment calculator; it validates and processes financial data of a financial entity for a given period: